 Measles is no longer widespread in New Zealand thanks to a free and effective vaccination programme.
-Even so, it is estimated that up to 400,000 New Zealanders could be at risk of contracting measles because they are not fully vaccinated and small outbreaks do sometimes occur (for example, measles outbreaks in Auckland, Canterbury and Waikato have affected dozens of people in 2019).
+Even so, it is estimated that up to 400,000 New Zealanders could be at risk of contracting measles because they are not fully vaccinated and outbreaks do occur.
+2019 has seen one of the most significant outbreaks of recent years, affecting hundreds of people predominantly in the Auckland area.

 People who have already had measles develop immunity (meaning that their immune system is able to fight off subsequent exposure) and cannot get measles again.

 Measles is a highly infectious disease that can spread rapidly.
 Nine out of 10 people around a person with measles will become infected if they are not immune.
 Outbreaks occur mainly in communities where the number of people vaccinated against measles is low.

 Measles outbreaks usually involve unvaccinated older children, adolescents, and adults.
 Measles can be transmitted from an infected person to another person for a period of about eight days – from four days before until four days after the appearance of the rash.

 For the four days before appearance of the rash, a person with measles will not know that they have the disease and that they are likely to be spreading it to other people.
 Measles is spread through the air by infectious droplets that are produced when someone with measles talks, coughs, or sneezes.
 Infected droplets may land on surfaces where they can remain contagious for several hours.